Loop-erased partitioning of a graph: mean-field analysis: Results: correlations and emerging partition on mean-field models

-\section{{Results: Potential and its scaling on mean-field models}}
+\section{{Results: correlations and emerging partition on mean-field models}}

-Our first result gives the characterization of the pairwise interaction potential in absence of geometry for finite $N$, and shows that this probability is asymptotically non-degenerate at scale $\sqrt{N}$: \begin{theorem} Fix $q>0$ and let $\mathcal{K}_N$ be a complete graph on $N\geq 1$ vertices with constant edge weight $w>0$.
+Our first result characterizes the LEP-potential in absence of geometry for finite $N$, and shows that this probability is asymptotically non-degenerate at scale $\sqrt{N}$: \begin{theorem} Fix $q>0$ and let $\mathcal{K}_N$ be a complete graph on $N\geq 1$ vertices with constant edge weight $w>0$.
 Then, for all $x\neq y \in [N]$,